OCCUPATIONAL HEALTH & SAFETY

-The health and safety of our employees is paramount for the Iberdrola group, that has reduced its incident rate by 43% in the last five years at close of 2017.
+The health and safety of our employees is paramount for the Iberdrola group, which has reduced the incident rate by 43% in the last five years to the end of 2017.
 It is part of the vision and values of the Iberdrola group and is central in our decisions and everything we do.

 To pursue the goal of zero accidents and the best workplace safety conditions, our Strategic Occupational Health and Safety Plan sets out the corporate occupational risk prevention policy, which contains the following basic targets:

 - To achieve a gradual reduction in accident rates in all businesses in the international Iberdrola group.

 - To continue improving occupational safety conditions and making increasingly healthier workplaces.

 - To promote a culture of excellence and coordinate global preventive actions in the companies in the international group.

 See more information